yu-fz/Digit-V3_SDF_Model/README.md

 The SDF models are created with Drake in mind, and includes Drake-namespaced SDF tags to represent actuator dynamics that may be unsupported with other parsers.

+The visual meshes used in this model was taken from the digit-v3 [URDF model repo.](https://github.com/adubredu/DigitRobot.jl)

-Collision meshes for the digit-v3 upper body is generated from running [convex decomposition](https://github.com/gizatt/convex_decomp_to_sdf) of the visual-3D meshes for more accurate collisions.
+Collision meshes for the digit-v3 upper body is generated from running [convex decomposition](https://github.com/gizatt/convex_decomp_to_sdf) of the visual 3D meshes for more accurate collisions.

 <p align="center">
     <img src="./readme/digit_collision.png" alt="digit_collision_mesh" width="300">